fenago/datascience-machine-learning/labs/lab_6.md

 That's linear regression, a pretty simple concept.
 All we're doing is fitting a straight line to set of observations, and then we can use that line to make predictions of new values.
 That's all there is to it.
 But why limit yourself to a line?
 There's other types of regression we can do that are more complex.
 We'll explore these next.

-### Polynomial regression

-We've talked about linear regression where we fit a straight line to a set of observations.
-Polynomial regression is our next topic, and that's using higher order polynomials to fit your data.
-So, sometimes your data might not really be appropriate for a straight line.
-That's where polynomial regression comes in.

-Polynomial regression is a more general case of regression.
-So why limit yourself to a straight line?
-Maybe your data doesn't actually have a linear relationship, or maybe there's some sort of a curve to it, right?
-That happens pretty frequently.

-Not all relationships are linear, but the linear regression is just one example of a whole class of regressions that we can do.
-If you remember the linear regression line that we ended up with was of the form y = mx + b, where we got back the values m and b from our linear regression analysis from ordinary least squares, or whatever method you choose.
-Now this is just a first order or a first-degree polynomial.
-The order or the degree is the power of x that you see.
-So that's the first-order polynomial.

-Now if we wanted, we could also use a second-order polynomial, which would look like y = ax^2 + bx + c.
-If we were doing a regression using a second-order polynomial, we would get back values for a, b, and c.
-Or we could do a third-order polynomial that has the form ax^3 + bx^2 + cx + d.
-The higher the orders get, the more complex the curves you can represent.
-So, the more powers of x you have blended together, the more complicated shapes and relationships you can get.

-But more degrees aren't always better.
-Usually there's some natural relationship in your data that isn't really all that complicated, and if you find yourself throwing very large degrees at fitting your data, you might be overfitting!

-**Beware of overfitting!**

-- Don't use more degrees than you need
-- Visualize your data first to see how complex of a curve there might really be
-- Visualize the fit and check if your curve going out of its way to accommodate outliers
-- A high r-squared simply means your curve fits your training data well; it may or may not be good predictor

-If you have data that's kind of all over the place and has a lot of variance, you can go crazy and create a line that just like goes up and down to try to fit that data as closely as it can, but in fact that doesn't represent the intrinsic relationship of that data.
-It doesn't do a good job of predicting new values.

-So always start by just visualizing your data and think about how complicated does the curve really needs to be.
-Now you can use r-squared to measure how good your fit is, but remember, that's just measuring how well this curve fits your training data—that is, the data that you're using to actually make your predictions based off of.
-It doesn't measure your ability to predict accurately going forward.

-Later, we'll talk about some techniques for preventing overfitting called train/test, but for now you're just going to have to eyeball it to make sure that you're not overfitting and throwing more degrees at a function than you need to.
-This will make more sense when we explore an example, so let's do that next.

 ### Implementing polynomial regression using NumPy